The results from the Federal Reserve meeting are in. The Fed is pausing for the third time this year.

 Looking for an affordable mortgage?
 You’ve got options.

 Affordable homeownership isn’t just about the market rate.
-At Academy Mortgage, we have low/no down payment loans and down payment assistance, as well as Temporary Buydowns that can lower your mortgage rate for your first few years of homeownership.
-Reach out, and we can offer some solutions.
+At Academy Mortgage, we have low/no down payment loans, down payment assistance, and Temporary Buydowns that can lower your mortgage rate for your first few years of homeownership.
+Reach out for solutions.

 Please consult a trusted professional as personal circumstances may vary.
 No specific results are guaranteed.
 Not all applicants will qualify.
-MAC2410-2179475.
+MAC2412-2180103.